The Keybie Cafe started from three things: a single fangirl’s desire for anime merchandise, a love of chibi art and crafts, and a lot of scrap.

 You wouldn’t be able to tell that keybies were made from scrap though, not with their wood-like consistency and clean, plastic-laminate finish.

 Now the Keybie Cafe runs on family efforts and the combined, continuous creativity, bringing keybie cuteness everywhere.

-Hi!
-I’m Micah Valero, born and raised in the Philippines.
+My name is Micah Valero-Calo, born and raised in the Philippines.
 I started the Keybie Cafe, and have been creating keybies with my mom Maricel Valero since 2008.